SAP-samples/btp-cap-genai-rag/docs/tutorial/5-extend/2-HybridDev.md

    }
    ```

-3. After configuring your **.cdsrc-private.json** files, you can run the application in hybrid mode, by executing the below commands.
+2. After the **.cdsrc-private.json** has been created, you can run the application in hybrid mode, by executing the below commands:

    ```sh
    # Run in ./single-tenant/code #